platformsh/platformsh-docs/src/development/troubleshoot.md

 /dev/mapper/platform-tmp--syd7waxqy4n5q--master--7rqtwti----app  3.9G   42M  3.8G   2% /tmp
 ```

-* The first entry shows the storage device that is shared by all of your `persistent disk mount`.
+* The first entry shows the storage device that is shared by all of your persistent disk mounts.
   While `Mounted on` reports the disk space common to [all defined mounts](/configuration/app/storage.md#mounts) in a single pool, it only shows one directory path.

   In this example, the application container has allocated 2 GB of the total disk space.
-From those 2GB available for the application, a 2% (37 MB) is used by all defined mounts.
+From those 2GB available for the application, 2% (37 MB) is used by all defined mounts.

 * The second entry is the operating system `temporary directory`, which is always the same size.
   While you can write to the `/tmp` directory files there are not guaranteed to persist and may be deleted on deploy.

 ### Increase the disk space available

-The sum of all disk keys defined in your project's `.platform.app.yaml` and `.platform/services.yaml` files must be _equal or less_ than the _platform storage_ size.
+The sum of all disk keys defined in your project's `.platform.app.yaml` and `.platform/services.yaml` files must be equal or less than the available storage in your plan.

 1. Buy extra storage for your project